Preview Changes will not be visible to customers until published.

 10. Automatically cancel subscriptions and invoices when a deliverable is overdue, select Yes or No.

 If "Yes" is selected, then all unpaid invoices and active subscriptions for the client will be canceled when the deliverable is overdue.
-Advisors will receive an email notice 7 days in advance of the deliverable due date warning them of the deliverable status and upcoming cancelation.
+Advisors will receive an email notice 7 days in advance of the deliverable due date, warning them of the deliverable status and upcoming cancellation.

-If "Yes" is selected you can also set a Grace Period (in days) to allow advisors time to submit the deliverable after it becomes overdue and before cancelations take place.
-(If set to 0, there is no grace period and cancelations will take place immediately upon the deliverable becoming overdue.)
+If "Yes" is selected, you can also set a Grace Period (in days) to allow advisors time to submit the deliverable after it becomes overdue and before cancellations take place.
+(If set to 0, there is no grace period and cancellations will take place immediately upon the deliverable becoming overdue.)

 11. Under Deliverable Automation, select either: